ropensci/roweb3/content/blog/2026-01-15-new-maintainer/index.md

 In this post, we share practical tips and strategies to help you find people that can contribute and eventually take over your package, based on what we have learned supporting the packages that are part of the rOpenSci suite.

-## Make the Package Contributor-Friendly
+## Make the package contributor-friendly

 If you want someone to take over, your package needs to be **approachable**.
 Our [Dev Guide has an entire chapter on making packages contributor-friendly](https://devguide.ropensci.org/maintenance_collaboration.html) and we also have a Community Call ["Set Up Your Package to Foster a Community"](https://ropensci.org/commcalls/apr2021-pkg-community/), but here are some key points to consider.